Mustafa Devati

 Sheikh Mustafa Devati Efendi aka Devâtî Mustafa Efendi (d.
 1070 AH/1660 AD), was a Jelveti sheikh of the 17th century Ottoman Empire.
 He was the son of Arslan Ağa.
 Since his youth he worked as a scribe (divitçi or devâtî) and was hence given the name Devâtî.

-He became affiliated with the Jelveti sufi order through Muk'ad Ahmed Efendi, a khalifa of Aziz Mahmud Hudayi Efendi.
+He became affiliated with the Jelveti sufi order through Muk'ad Ahmed Efendi, a successor (khalifa) of Aziz Mahmud Hudayi Efendi.
 He advanced quickly along the Sufi path and was sent by Muk'ad Ahmed Efendi to guide (irshad) the people of Kastamonu.
 After a period there, he returned to Istanbul and joined the scholars (ulama).

 Seven years later, he passed the exam and was appointed a professor at a madrasah with a salary of 40 akce.
 He started teaching at Molla Kestel Madrasah in 1061 AH (1651 AD).
 He continued in this position for a year.
 Between the years 1062-1067 (1652-1657), he worked as a professor in place of Vânî Ali Efendi at the Valide Sultan Dar al-Hadith in Üsküdar.
 He left academic life in 1067 (1657) and started his guidance activities by transforming the mosque built by Arslan Ağazade Mustafa Bey in 1061 (1651), in the Bülbülderesi Selmanağa neighborhood in Üsküdar, into a tekke/khanqah.
 He died here after three years of service and was buried in his tomb in the garden of the lodge known today as Şeyhcâmii Tekkesi or the Devâtî Mustafa Efendi Tekkesi.